HKUST-Aerial-Robotics/UniQuad/README.md

     Front and back view of Uni350CL quadrotor platform.
 </div>

-1. Uni127C was inspired and adapted to UniQuad framework by the design from <a href="https://arxiv.org/abs/2403.04586" target="_blank"> Learning Agility Adaptation for Flight in Clutter</a>, which is credit to its designer <a href="http://zju-fast.com/neng-pan/" target="_blank">Neng Pan</a>.
+1. Uni127C was inspired by the 3-inch quadrotor from <a href="https://arxiv.org/abs/2403.04586" target="_blank"> Learning Agility Adaptation for Flight in Clutter</a>, which is credit to its designer <a href="http://zju-fast.com/neng-pan/" target="_blank">Neng Pan</a>.

 ## Useful Links
 <div>